Cecil L. Alexander

-Cecil Lewis Alexander (born August 2, 1935) is a former influential Democratic politician and lobbyist in Arkansas.
+Cecil Lewis Alexander (August 2, 1935 – March 5, 2026) was an American Democratic politician and lobbyist in Arkansas.
 He was a member of the Arkansas House of Representatives, serving from 1963 to 1979, including a term as Speaker of the House.
 Alexander later became a lobbyist followed by a tenure as chair of the Arkansas Racing Commission.

 Early life

-Alexander was born to Cecil "Slick" Alexander Sr. and Evelyn Alexander in Heber Springs, Arkansas on August 2, 1935.
+Alexander was born to Cecil "Slick" Alexander Sr. and Evelyn Alexander in Heber Springs, Arkansas, on August 2, 1935.
 He graduated from Heber Springs High School before attending Hendrix College, where he played football and studied business.
 After graduation, Alexander moved back to Heber Springs, where he taught and coached football for three years.
 He later owned a restaurant until 1971 and part of Heber Springs Realty until 1980.

 Arkansas House of Representatives

 In the House, Alexander focused on the tourism industry of the Greers Ferry Lake region in the Ozarks.
 He won his first election in 1963 by four votes to represent Cleburne County and was seated in the 64th Arkansas General Assembly.
 He was reelected in 1964.
 The districts were modified in the 1966 elections; Alexander now represented the 14th District, which contained Cleburne, Faulkner, and Van Buren counties alongside J.C.
 "Bud" Dawson and later A.J.
 "Arch" Troxell.
 The districts were modified again for the 69th Arkansas General Assembly, shifting Alexander to represent Cleburne and Van Buren counties alone in the 47th District.
 Alexander served as the Speaker of the Arkansas House of Representatives in the 70th Arkansas General Assembly, followed by one additional term in the House before retiring.

 Alexander unsuccessfully sought to represent Arkansas's 2nd congressional district in 1978, and as Lieutenant Governor of Arkansas in 1980.